 A Learning Rich Environment

-Allowing people to try new things, and to discover what works and what doesn’t makes for better services.
-It also makes for better performing teams.
+Allowing people to try new things, and to discover what works and what doesn’t, makes better services.
+It also makes better performing teams.
 Only when we make mistakes can we learn what went wrong and try to improve.
 If we just follow the established process then we get the same old results, and people get bored.
 Boredom leads to sloppiness and poor performance, and that’s what causes most of the avoidable accidents.

 Permission to experiment engages staff in their work.
-They can test their ideas out and see if they work better than the current way of doing things.
-If they do then that gives you better ways of working.
-If they don’t then the team still learns why we work the way we do.
-They might also develop other insights from those failures.
-In turn these will lead to more ideas and eventually things that work better.
+They can test their ideas out and see if they work better than the current way.
+If they do then you get better ways of working.
+If they don’t then the team learns why we work the way we do.
+They might develop insight from those failures.
+In turn those lead to more ideas, and eventually things that work better.

 Failure Drives Innovation

 I’ve been studying innovation, and also reflecting on my own experiences.
 Most technical and social innovation that I can think of is driven by something that doesn’t work.
 That failure is the irritant that the pearl is built around.
-Here are some famous examples.
+Here are a couple of famous examples.

-If we don’t talk about the failures then how can we engage people, improve performance and drive innovation?
+If we don’t talk about our failures then how can we engage people, improve performance and drive innovation?

 We all need to do it.
 The start point is to quietly do it yourself.
 Every time you do something spend a few minutes reflecting on how it went.
 Maybe use the walk back to your desk from a meeting, or a quiet tea break or a commute home.
 You can do it in the shower, or while you brush your teeth.

-When you have your moment alone ask yourself what didn’t quite go as well as you hoped.
-Think about why that might have been.
-Form a theory that explains what you observed.
-Then think how to disprove your theory.
-Try it out.
+When you have your moment alone ask yourself what didn’t quite go as well as you hoped?

 Cultures can change.
 All it needs are enough people to make the effort to change them.